Bernabéu (stadium): 1980s

-The next big changes did not occur until the early 1980s with the hosting of the 1982 FIFA World Cup in Spain.
+The next big changes did not occur until the hosting of the 1982 FIFA World Cup in Spain.
 The stadium had to adapt to the changing times and with this, architects Rafael Luis Alemany and Manuel Salinas were hired for the stadium's renovation project.
 The brothers were sons of Luis Alemany Soler, who carried out the original construction project next to Muñoz Monasterio.
 The work lasted 16 months and had a cost of 704 million pesetas (US $4.7 million), of which 530 million was paid by the City of Madrid.

 The improvements included a number of points.
 First, FIFA forced two-thirds of the seating area to be covered.
 For this reason, Real Madrid installed a roof covering the perimeter of the first and second tiers of seating, except the east side.
 The stadium's capacity was reduced from 120,000 to 90,000 spectators, starting downsizing in 1978.
 24,550 of which were covered by the new roof.
 The project also involved remodeling the façade, the installation of new electronic signs in the north and south ends, as well as the renovation of the press areas, lockers rooms, access, and ancillary areas.

 The stadium hosted four matches in the World Cup: three second-round Group Two matches (West Germany vs. England, West Germany vs. Spain, and Spain vs. England) and the prestigious final match (Italy vs. West Germany).
 The final between Italy and Germany was played in front of a sold out stadium of 90,000 people.